TheoW03/TheoW03/README.md

 pronouns: He/him

 not a POC.
-I am a decdedant of slave.
+I am an african decdedant of slave.

 # stats